October Health – 2025 Report

 Personal Life:

-- Strained relationships due to irritability or withdrawal
+- Strained relationships due to mood swings or withdrawal

-Workplace Tip: Incorporating digital group sessions and mental health assessments, like those offered by October, can help employees manage anxiety effectively and improve overall well-being in the workplace.
+Encouraging use of digital group sessions and mental health assessments, like those offered by October, can help employees manage anxiety stress effectively and improve their wellbeing at work.

 Impact on the United States Economy